Out Cold (2001 film): Plot

-Rick gives an inspirational speech about how the mountain is their home and not letting Majors ruin the memory of Papa Muntz, they all grab their snowboards and head for the mountain.
-The group of friends and Inga then cause bedlam at the festivities and Major is outraged at Rick's betrayal.
-Rick frees Anna from her father and takes her to an airstrip where Barry, her fiancé, waits in his plane.
-He tells Anna what they had in Mexico was special but that he realized she belongs with Barry and Rick watches Anna fly away.
-The friends defeat Majors and Ted decides he is no longer selling the mountain.
-Rick asks Jenny out again after revealing he no longer thinks of Anna.
+The rest of the crew consider leaving for Anchorage and Lance, who originally owned the bar, comes out as gay.
+As they were prepared to fly off on Barry's plane, Rick arrives and gives an inspirational speech about how the mountain is their home and not letting Majors ruin the memory of Papa Muntz, they all grab their snowboards and head for the mountain while Pig Pen reveals his feelings to Inga.
+The group of friends then cause bedlam at the festivities while Pig Pen and Inga are making out in one of the new gondolas and Major is outraged at Rick's betrayal.
+Rick frees Anna from her father and takes her to a highway where Barry lands his plane.
+Rick tells Anna what they had in Mexico was special but that he realized she belongs with Barry and Rick watches Anna fly away.
+The friends defeat Majors and Ted decides he is no longer selling the mountain as he rips up the contract.
+Stumpy, the local patron, attempts to tow the statue of Papa Muntz back up the hill, but the chain breaks and the statue rolls back toward town, knocking Majors in the snow.
+Majors is then roped by Lance who dragged him in the snow via snowmobile and sent him into a port-a-potty, which crashed into the trees.
+Rick asks Jenny out again after revealing he no longer thinks of Anna while snowboarding together.

 Soundtrack

 The Out Cold soundtrack is a 12-track compilation of songs from the film.
 It is available on the RCA record label.
 The Weezer song "Island in the Sun" plays an important part in the film but is left off the soundtrack.